vikk777/mining/README.md

 # mining
-Plugin for Zeek detecting miners in traffic
+Plugin for Zeek detecting miners in TCP traffic.

+## Using:
+zeek -i \<interface\> mining.zeek

+## Log
+All logs will be written to mining.log